Ondrejoslav/MyFinalProject/readme.md

 In the opposite scenario, when the shopping cart is not checked out within a certain time, deleting its content and refreshing the stock counts to the original values.

+Forms can be defined either in views.py or in another (independent) file like forms.py

+Consider using 'edit emojis' for updating and deleting forms

 Installing 'Pillow' module to enable working with ImageField